Corsican mafia: The Union Corse and the French Connection era

-In 1947, Marseille was the main trading port of the French colonial empire and it had a Marxist-Leninist mayor, Jean Christofol, who was backed by the labour unions for longshoremen, transportation workers, and dockworkers.
-In the coming Cold War, both the center-left French government and the US fought against Soviet influence in Marseille while covertly employing illegal means to further that goal: the Guerini gang was employed to disrupt union and electoral gatherings, back strikebreakers and support US-funded anti-Soviet labor unions.
+In 1947, Marseille was the main trading port of the French colonial empire and it had a Communist mayor, Jean Christofol, who was backed by the labour unions for longshoremen, transportation workers, and dockworkers.
+In the coming Cold War, both the center-left French government and the US fought against Soviet influence in Marseille, while covertly employing illegal means to further that goal: the Guerini gang was employed to disrupt union and electoral gatherings, back strikebreakers and support US-funded anti-Soviet labor unions.

 From the 1950s to the 1960s, the Guerini brother were exempt from prosecution in Marseille.
 The Guerini brothers smuggled opiates from French Indochina using the Messageries Maritimes, a French merchant shipping company.

-From the 1960s to the early 1970s the major Corsican organized crime groups were collectively termed Unione Corse by American law enforcement.
-During the same era, they organized the French Connection, a massive heroin trafficking operation based in Marseille and selling to the American Mafia.
+From the 1960s to the early 1970s the major Corsican organized crime groups were collectively termed the Unione Corse by American law enforcement.
+During the same era, they organized the French Connection, a massive heroin trafficking operation based in Marseille that sold to the American Mafia.

 The Corsican mafia today

 The end of the French Connection caused the disbandment of Corsican clans involved in the heroin trade.
-However, the evolution of the Corsican Mafia has continued in several illegal activities (hold-ups, racketeering, casinos, illegal slot machines, various drug dealing and prostitution).
+However, the evolution of the Corsican mafia has continued its several illegal activities (hold-ups, racketeering, casinos, illegal slot machines, various drug dealing and prostitution).
+From the 1980s, the Corsican mafia, which operated mainly outside Corsica, refocused partly on its native island.
+From then on, it continued to increase its influence.
+It was in these years in particular that the Brise de Mer gang was born, which would subsequently become one of the largest criminal groups in Corsica and France.

-From the 1980s to the end of the 2000s, violent internal conflicts troubled the Corsican mafia, resulting in around 102 murders on the island of Corsica.
+Since the end of the 2000s, violent internal conflicts troubled the Corsican mafia, resulting in around 102 murders on the island of Corsica.

 Today, the Corsican mafia consists of multiple families, allies, and rivals.
-Known groups in the Corsican mafia are the Venzolasca gang (nickname in reference to the village of Venzolasca, in northern Corsica, which are from key members of the gang), considered the Brise de Mer successors.
-The "Petit Bar" gang (also called the "Tiny Bar) of Ajaccio and the Corsican mob of Marseille are also active.
+Known groups in the Corsican mafia are the Venzolasca Gang (nickname in reference to the village of Venzolasca, in northern Corsica, which are from key members of the gang), considered the Brise de Mer successors.
+The Petit Bar Gang of Ajaccio and the Corsican mob of Marseille are also active.

-Corsica has a tradition of banditry and criminality similar to the Italian Mezzogiorno.
-They are formed by a multitude of criminal groups made up of a few members to a few dozen members.
-25 are awarded according to a 2022 report.
+Corsica has a tradition of banditry and criminality similar to the Italian Mezzogiorno, with a multitude of criminal groups made up of a few members to a few dozen members.
+25 are awarded according to a 2022 report, 20 in a new report in 2025.
 Their links with political and economic circles are important, as is their hold on the territory with the racket.

-The use of violence is frequent, Corsica is the region of Europe with the highest homicide rate per inhabitant.
+Violence is frequent, Corsica is the region of Europe with the highest homicide rate per inhabitant.
+The mafia chief François Chiappe, who inspired The French Connection, died in Argentina at the age of 88 due to senile dementia in 2009.